Take a walk into the past

 Step into Colorado’s past with a historic tour of Denver’s oldest cemeteries; sharing the stories that didn’t make into the history books.

 So many milestones of Colorado’s diverse history are represented at Riverside and Fairmount: the earliest settlers, Veterans, leaders of industry, Civil Rights pioneers, early educators and many more; at every turn the past surrounds you.
 Both sites are home to collections of unique art and architecture; impressive examples can be seen in many styles: Victorian, Greek Revival, Gothic, Neo-classical, Egyptian and Exotic Revival.
 The Fairmount Community Mausoleum is home to the largest collection of stained glass windows in Colorado and Riverside has the largest know collection of zinc monuments in North America.

 Mobility assistance devices are welcome.
 Fully charged scooters and power wheelchairs easily travel the Fairmount grounds.
 Riverside’s historic gravel roads present a greater challenge to scooters and power wheelchairs, only those with all terrain wheels are up to the challenge.
-Unfortunately, Fairmount Heritage Foundation may have the use of a golf cart that will hold 3 passengers at Fairmount.
+With proper notice Fairmount Heritage Foundation may have the use of a golf cart that will hold 3 passengers at Fairmount.
 Riverside has a golf cart that will hold 5 passengers for a tour.
 In both cemeteries, the golf carts spaces must be reserved prior to the event.
 Good walking shoes, hats, sunscreen and water bottles are highly recommended.

 All tour proceeds benefit the Fairmount Heritage Foundation Education and Preservation Programs at Riverside and Fairmount.

 Advance reservations are required for all tours and educational programs.

 To schedule a Tour or Educational Program please call 303-399-0692 or email: email@example.com